 Disclosures

-EBH is an author and reviewer for UpToDate and a consultant for Purity Brands LLC.
-EBH declares that her spouse receives salary and stock from Gritstone Oncology LLC.
+EBH is an author and reviewer for UpToDate and has previously consulted for Apogee and Skin Analytics.
+EBH declares that her spouse receives salary and stock from Gritstone Oncology LLC, is on an advisory board of Path AI, and is on the Board of Directors of Predictive Oncology, Inc.

 Acknowledgements